Deathtrap Dungeon (video game): Reception

-Deathtrap Dungeon received mixed reviews on both platforms according to the review aggregation website GameRankings.
-Next Generation said that the flaws in the PlayStation original "continually distracted us from the fun parts.
+Next Generation concluded that the flaws in the PlayStation original "continually distracted us from the fun parts.
 Overall, there are only three words for this game – bad, bad, bad."
-Edge gave both the PlayStation and PC versions each a score of seven out of ten, saying that the former version "isn't going to seriously challenge Tomb Raider 2's dominance of this genre, but it is a solid, playable and well-designed fantasy romp that will at least pass the time until Lara Croft's next appearance"; and later saying that the latter version was "certainly worthy of attention, though not, as Eidos might suspect, because of the presence of a busty heroine."
+Edge said the PlayStation version "isn't going to seriously challenge Tomb Raider 2's dominance of this genre, but it is a solid, playable and well-designed fantasy romp that will at least pass the time until Lara Croft's next appearance", and later said that the PC version was "certainly worthy of attention".